pylint: disable=no-name-in-module

 image_grain_crops = ImageGrainCrops(above=None, below=None)

-for direction in self.direction:
+for direction in self.threshold_directions:

 LOGGER.debug(f"[{self.filename}] : Finding {direction} grains, threshold: ({self.thresholds[direction]})")

-self.directions[direction] = {}
+self.mask_images[direction] = {}

 threshold_direction=direction,